I recently attended a special seminar that the Jehovah’s Witnesses have every year.

 Not once did they explain to me the absolute need to come unto Christ and be redeemed through him.
 Not once did they even mention the principle of faith.

-Like the Mormons, the JW’s do not have a saving faith through the true gospel of Jesus Christ.
+Not unlike Mormon missionaries, the JW’s are not presenting the true message of the gospel, which is to repent and exercise a saving faith in Jesus Christ.
 They cannot teach it, because they have not experienced anything like it.

 A few weeks ago I invited the Mormon missionaries to teach one of my non-believer friends.
 We read a passage from the Book of Mormon, and a verse stuck out to him.
 He stopped the missionaries mid-lesson and asked, “How do you receive a remission of sins?”